Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 3) check AGS email; respond or forward to the appropriate officer.

-4) organize the members emails and send out announcements over the AGS list serve.
+4) organize the members emails and send out announcements over the AGS list-serv.

-Director of Fundraising’s duties include but are not limited to:
+Director of Fundtraining’s duties include but are not limited to:

-2) ensure all funds are handed over to the Director of Administration for deposit.
+2) ensure all funds are handed over to the Director of Administration for deposit in a timely manner.

 3) receive approval for events, locations, etc from all officers before allowing them to be presented in order to prevent unclear, harmful or incorrect statements under AGS name.